 As a florist, this is the information I need in order to start putting together a floral package that suits you and your wedding: Your wedding date and location, the basic size of your wedding, and some details about the colors and inspiration you love.
 While it’s okay not to be entirely sure of your bridesmaids’ dress colors or the number of reception tables you’ll have, having a general sense of what your wedding is going to be like is going to help a lot during our conversation.

 After you fill out the contact form, I’ll reach out to you within 24-48 hours and confirm whether your date is available.
 We’ll set up a time to consult, and I’ll give you a short form to fill out about your wedding so I have some more information about your wedding before we meet.
 During the consult, we’ll talk about your wedding, the flowers you like, and basic pricing.

 Reviewing Your Proposal

-Within three days after your consult, I’ll send you a proposal for your flowers which will contain detailed pricing information and notes on the flowers and style we discussed.
+Within five business days after your consult, I’ll send you a proposal for your flowers which will contain detailed pricing information and notes on the flowers and style we discussed.
 This way you can review it and think over the details before booking.
 When I send your proposal over via email, I also put a temporary hold in my calendar for your date.
 The hold lasts two weeks so you’ll have plenty of time to make your decision and you don’t have to wonder if somebody else is going to book your date during that window.

 During this time, you can reach out to me by phone or email to discuss details of the proposal, or review details of the contract.